Service Intervals

 This section describes how to use service intervals in TRASER DMS 365.

-You can use service intervals to deposit regular maintenances, inspections (TÜV, Health and Safety Measures, break test etc.) at the service item.
+You can use service intervals to store regular maintenances, inspections (TÜV, Health and Safety Measures, break test etc.) on a service item.

-The service intervals can be setup by using periods or on the basis of counter readings.
-After the expiration of the specified period or upon reaching a certain counter reading, you will get a message showing that a service interval is due.
+The service intervals can be set up either based on time periods or counter values.
+After the expiration of the specified period or upon reaching a certain counter value, you will receive a notification that a service interval is due.

 Note

-To deposit service intervals at the service item, we recommend defining standard service codes.
+To store service intervals on a service item, we recommend defining standard service codes.
 Standard service codes contain predefined items and resources which represent the scope of services for a service item.

 The contents of this chapter are divided into the following sections:

-• Use the quick search in TRASER DMS 365 (ALT+Q) to find the page Service Items.
+• Use the quick search (ALT+Q) to find the Service Items page.

 • Select from the table the service item for which you want to show the service intervals.